Kangaatsiaq

 Kangaatsiaq ([kaŋaːtsiɑq], old spelling: Kangâtsiaq) is a town located in the Qeqertalik municipality in western Greenland.
 The town received town status as recently as 1986, though as a settlement it has existed much longer.
-It has 520 inhabitants as of 2020.
+It has 507 inhabitants as of 2023.
 Nearby settlements are Attu, Niaqornaarsuk, Ikerasaarsuk and Iginniarfik.

 Economy

 Fishing and seal hunting are the main sources of income for the residents.
 Kangaatsiaq has a fish factory producing dried fish and shrimp.

 Facilities

 The town of Kangaatsiaq has a supermarket, kindergarten with 26 children, and a primary school (1st to 10th grade) with 150 pupils.
+A brand new school was inaugurated in August 2022.
 A hostel called 'The Lodge' with space for six people is the only accommodation for tourists.

 Transport

 Air Greenland serves the village as part of government contract, with winter-only helicopter flights from Kangaatsiaq Heliport to Aasiaat Airport and several villages in the Aasiaat Archipelago.
 Settlement flights in the archipelago are unique in that they are operated only during winter and spring.

 During summer and autumn, when the waters of Disko Bay are navigable, communication between settlements is by sea only, serviced by Diskoline.
 The ferry links Kangaatsiaq with Ikerasaarsuk, Attu, Iginniarfik, Niaqornaarsuk, and Aasiaat.